brycepfrimmer/3350Project/README.md

 	-> AllTests.txt is the output from running the tests (see Building and Running with .bat files section below) -> RepoLocation.txt simply contains the URL location of our Github repository -> log.txt is the Project Log File where meeting summaries, the work log, and the Developer Task list is kept.
-	-> Sketch is the current sketch of the software architecture -> UserStories.pdf - our list of Big user stories followed by a the refined smaller user stories
+	-> Sketch.pdf is the current sketch of the software architecture -> UserStories.pdf - our list of Big user stories followed by a the refined smaller user stories